 This feature is used to make code have the same video effects irrespective of the terminal it is run on.
-For example, it one particular type of terminal does not take a column to embed a video attribute and another does, the same code produces a different effect on the two terminals.
+For example, it one terminal does not take a column to embed a video attribute and another does, the same code produces a different effect on the two terminals.

-Enter Y if you want to force a video attribute to take the place of a (blank) column when the defined terminal would not.
+Enter \mathbf{x} if you want to force a video attribute to take the place of a (blank) column when the defined terminal would not.

-Enter \mathbf{n} if you don't want to force video attributes to take up a column.
+Enter \mathbf{n} if you do not want to force video attributes to take up a column.

-15 Endow vis. attr. with effects (Y/N)
+3.3.1.16 Endow vis. attr. with effects (Y/N)